Instagram Now Lets You Control Your Bully's Comments

 He said that in the early days of Facebook, they were so excited and optimistic about the "value that comes from connecting people" that they were "underfocused and somewhat naive about the negative consequences of connecting people at scale."

-At Instagram, he says he's committed to thinking about not just the good that can come from something but "how the idea might be abused."
+At Instagram, he said, he's committed to thinking about not just the good that can come from something but "how the idea might be abused."

-And when a platform or a particular feature is being misused — whether that be by high school bullies or Russian trolls — Mosseri says it's the developer's responsibility to fix the problem.
+And when a platform or a particular feature is being misused — whether that be by high school bullies or Russian trolls — Mosseri said it's the developer's responsibility to fix the problem.

 "I think one of the big experiences that the industry as a whole ... has had over the last few years is to really become more aware of the negative consequences of what we do and to try and proactively embrace that responsibility and address those issues," Mosseri said.